kopiro/otto/README.md

 export OTTO_IO_DRIVERS="telegram,test"
 ```

-There are 4 I/O drivers available at the moment:
+I/O drivers available at the moment:

-- **Human**: handle input using microphone and speech recognizer and output using a TTS via a speaker
+- **Voice**: handle input using microphone and speech recognizer and output using a TTS via a speaker
 - **Telegram**: handle I/O for a Telegram bot
 - **Web**: handle I/O via Rest API

-#### IO.Human
+#### IO.Voice

 This is the main I/O driver.